PhilomenaMusili/To-Do-App/README.md

 ## About

 You're all set!
 Feel free to explore within the repository.
-Dive into the code, experiment, and learn at your own pace.This is a begginer friendly to do app
+Dive into the code, experiment, and learn at your own pace.This is a begginer friendly to do app.You've got this.

 ## Contribution